 SUBJECT TO CHANGE DISCLAIMER It is the responsibility of the administration, faculty, staff, and students to be aware of and to abide by all approved policies, procedures, guidelines, and statements set forth by the Board of Trustees and the University Administration.
 This student handbook contains a description of the rights and responsibilities of all students enrolled at this institution.
 The information contained in the Student Handbook and Code of Conduct is true and correct at the time of publication to the best knowledge of the administration.
-These provisions are to be regarded as a contract between the student and University.
-The regulations and requirements herein, are necessarily subject to change without notice at any time at the discretion of the administration.
+The regulations and requirements herein, are subject to change without notice at any time at the discretion of the administration.
+The handbook is in effect until the next publication is made and posted on the university website.
+Students will be notified when an updated publication is made.